cmzuo11/stKeep/README.md

 To reproduce the result, you should use the default parameters.

+Note: to reduce your waiting time, you can use the file 'Image_simCLR_reprensentation.txt' in the folder './DLPFC_151507/stKeep/'.
+If you can't find it, please download it from the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link, and then put them into the './test_data/DLPFC_151507/stKeep/' folder.

 Optionally, we have provided another method to extract histological features from H&E images by pretrained ResNet-50 model.
 You can use the parameter: --Hismodel ResNet50.
 It takes ~1 min

-Note: to reduce your waiting time, we have uploaded our histological features into the google drive at the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link. you can downloaded it, and put them into the ./test_data/DLPFC_151507/stKeep/ folder.

 #### Learn cell representations by cell module